AndreaLK3/EvolutionAI/README.md

   <br/>
   - Optional parameter: `--movies_per_genre` (int), to limit the amount of movies selected for analysis from each genre.
     <br/>
-    The default value is 40, resulting in 343 scripts given that several movies belong to more than one genre
+    The default value is 30, resulting in 272 scripts given that several movies belong to more than one genre
     <br/>
     It can be set to a very high value (e.g. 500) to process all the movies on IMSDB, resulting in the analysis of 1150 scripts
 - The results are stored in the database `Results.db` using `sqlite3`

+After analyzing all 1150 scripts, we found out that movies like "Pride and Prejudice", "Jane Eyre", "Black Swan" and "Agnes of God" were among those with the highest number of dialogues between women, whereas "Rocky" and "Apocalypse Now" among the last

 #### Note:
 The pipeline `Scripts -> Names -> Genders -> Dialogues -> Statistics`